foxfriends/hack-test/README.md

 In terms of the code, ensure that it follows the same general structure. i.e:
 *   Implements the `validate(guess)` function
-*   Which returns `completeLevel(0, password)` when complete (I'll fix the number when I add it to the game)
+*   Which returns `completeLevel(0, password)` when complete (I'll fix the number when I add it to the game), or false otherwise
-*   Looks like the other levels (the puzzles should be in the code, not on the page)
+    *   If you use asynchronous actions, you may return a promise that resolves to `completeLevel(0, password)` or rejects instead

 Be sure you don't write the password anywhere.
 I'll figure it out myself, or I'll ask you about it if I am really stuck.
 Once I am sure your level is in good